hemidactylus/mlops-speedrun-spamclassifier/README.md

 classes, one per model/version, are given to a factory function that creates a corresponding FastAPI "router".

-**Note**: this API makes an "incidental" use of Astra DB as a cache for predictions that were already computed (see below for details).
-In order to set up the cache table, first copy the `.env.sample` file to `.env` and edit the values therein (similarly as the feature store definition yaml file), then run once the script `python scripts/initialize_model_serving_api_caches.py`.
-If you later see errors such as "Cache-read operation failed.
-Make sure cache table exists.", chances are you did not run the initialization script.
+**Note**: this API makes a "collateral" use of Astra DB as (1) a cache for predictions that were already computed, and (2) to store the log of all recent API calls per user (see below for details).
+In order to set up the corresponding tables, first copy the `.env.sample` file to `.env` and edit the values therein (similarly as the feature store definition yaml file), then run the script `python scripts/initialize_model_serving_api_caches.py` just once.
+If you later see errors similar to _"Cache-read operation failed.
+Make sure cache table exists."_, chances are you did not run this initialization script.

 At this stage, we can only serve model `v1`.
 To start the API,
 ```